TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 ## Version v2025.02.06.800 (6 February, 2025)
 ### Changes
 * FXCubic Maker: additional routing rules have been added (ClOrdLinkID, Text);
 * Removed the expiration time on A book quotes;
+* 'Symbol relations' tab has been removed;

 ## Version v2025.02.06.696 (6 February, 2025)
 ### Changes